 If you could capture the sun, this gigantic thermal energy storage tank is what that looks like

-Concentrating solar power technologies use different mirror configurations to concentrate the sun’s light energy onto a receiver and convert it into heat.
+All concentrating solar power (CSP) technologies use a mirror configuration to concentrate the sun’s light energy onto a receiver and convert it into heat.
 The heat can then be used to create steam to drive a turbine to produce electrical power or used as industrial process heat.
+Concentrating solar power plants can integrate thermal energy […]

 Concentrated Solar Power (CSP) used in a solar thermal power plant is often portrayed as being in competition with solar PV, but in practice it really competes with the other thermal power plants like natural gas and coal.
 Here’s why: